 From the metro tram station, you will go up some stairs and walk through a small neighborhood sporting complex to get to the mall.

-Furthermore, some taxi or Uber drivers in Medellín will know where this mall is located.
+Furthermore, some taxi drivers in Medellín will know where this mall is located.
 If not give them the address below.
 And it’s also fairly easy to catch a taxi on the street in front of the mall.

 If you drive, the mall reportedly has 800 parking spaces for cars and 900 spaces for motorcycles plus 100 spaces for bicycles.